oxinabox/oxinabox.github.io/_drafts/ContinuousDeliveryOfScience.md

 It means at any point in time someone can say give me the latest version, and you (the developer) can hand it over to them.

 What does it mean to continuously deliverable science?
-One of my friend's advisors (apparently) has the expectation that at any point in time he could call on any member of his lab to present on what they were doing, and that lab member would have a slideshow already prepared.
+One of my friend's advisers (apparently) has the expectation that at any point in time he could call on any member of his lab to present on what they were doing, and that lab member would have a slideshow already prepared.
 I think in general any decent researcher can with a bit of thought, and a white-board present a half-hour presentation on their latests developments -- though it might not be well organised or coherent.

 This blog post is going to touch on open research, software development, and academia in general.